Fauzia Anis Khan, FRCA

 Safety Issues

 Drug shortage results in substitution, which brings up the issue of drug integrity of substituted drugs.
 It is difficult to trace the appropriate handling and shortage of these substituted drugs.
 The substituted drugs may also be of reduced efficacy and may have increased side effects.
-Substitution also results in a higher incidence of medication errors.9 It may result in cancellation of surgery which may be emotionally traumatic to both patients and their families.
+Substitution also results in a higher incidence of medication errors.

 Cost implication

 Shortage has cost implication for both patients and hospitals.
 Cancellation of surgery prolongs hospital stay and exposes the patient to higher risk of hospital acquired infections.
 In addition, the substituted drugs may be more expensive.
-Hospitals in order to accommodate product changes may need to hire more pharmacists or may have to compensate them by offering overtime allowance to staff.10
+Hospitals in order to accommodate product changes may need to hire more pharmacists or may have to compensate them by offering overtime allowance to staff.

 Other Issues